aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/create-chart-using-shape/_index.md

 ---
-title: Create Chart Using Shape
+title: Create & Customize Chart Using Shape
-linktitle: Create Chart Using Shape
+linktitle: Create & Customize Chart Using Shape
 second_title: Aspose.Words Document Processing API
 description: Learn how to create and customize a chart using a shape in a Word document using Aspose.Words for .NET.
 type: docs